-2. Principal and emerging risks and uncertainties
+2. Principal Risks and Uncertainties

-The Board and Audit Committee carry out a regular review of the risk environment in which the Company operates, changes to the environment and individual risks.
-The Board also identifies emerging risks which might affect the Company.
+The Board carries out a regular review of the risk environment in which the Company, changes to the environment and individual risks.
+The Board also considers emerging risks which might affect the Company.
+The Board receives updates from the Manager on the risks that could affect the Company.